ant31/achemy/README.md

 # models.py
 from sqlalchemy.orm import Mapped, mapped_column

-from achemy import Base, PKMixin, QueryMixin, UpdateMixin
+from achemy import Base, PKMixin, UpdateMixin

-# Create a common base for models that will have query capabilities.
+# Create a common base for models.
-class AppBase(Base, QueryMixin):
+class AppBase(Base):
     __abstract__ = True
     # You can add shared logic or configurations here